Cross of Salem

-The Cross of Salem, also known as a pontifical cross because it is similar to the Papal cross.
-It is also similar to a patriarchal cross, but with an additional crossbar below the main crossbar, equal in length to the upper crossbar.
-It is also similar to the Eastern Cross.
-The Cross of Salem is also used by the supreme leadership of Scottish and York Rite Freemasonry.
+The Cross of Salem, also known as a pontifical cross because of its similarity to the papal cross, is a cross used in Christianity.
+It is also similar to a patriarchal cross but has an additional crossbar below the main crossbar that is equal in length to the upper crossbar.
+The Cross of Salem is also similar to the Orthodox cross and is used by the supreme leadership of Scottish and York Rite Freemasonry.